matiasbattocchia/dineros_bot/bot_guidelines.md

 In an interactive command you may want to abort the whole command or ask the user to re-respond the last request, depending on the error.

+5. Commands need to be canceled versus new command cancels previous command.

 ---

 ## Users